testerstories/pacumen/README.md

 More instructions about how to utilize the Pacumen context for algorithms will be coming soon.

+### Searching Algorithms

+Before an agent can begin to make decisions, it needs to find the best/correct answer to the question/problem it's trying to solve.
+The first part is done with search algorithms.
+The problems are presented in the form of a game board.

+You must implement generic search algorithms that will be called by pacman agents.
+These algorithms will go in the `search.py` file.
+In that file, there are methods put in place for you as placeholders:

+* depth_first_search()
+* breadth_first_search()
+* uniform_cost_search()
+* astar_search()

+Aliases for these are dfs(), bfs(), ucs(), and astar().

+These algorithms will be passed in as the search function to be used by the search agent.

+You can create your own search agents but the basis of one is already in place for you.
+This is called `SearchAgent` and is in the `agents_search.py` file.
+This is a very general search agent that finds a path through the maze.
+It does so using a **supplied search algorithm** for a **supplied search problem** and using a **supplied heuristic**.

+By default, a SearchAgent tries to run a "depth first search" on a "position search problem" and uses a "null heuristic".

+A **heuristic function** estimates the cost from the current state to the nearest goal in the provided SearchProblem.
+A null heuristic always returns a value of 0, which is a trivial heuristic stating that there is no cost.

+#### SearchAgents are Agents

+To see how this works, understand that a SearchAgent is a specific kind of generic `Agent`.

+* Any agent must define a `get_action()` method.
+This method receives a GameState and must return a direction constant, such as Direction.NORTH or Direction.WEST.

+* Further, an agent can define a `register_initial_state()` method and that will be called if it exists.
+This method is used to inspect the starting state.

+Let's consider how these work in a basic SearchAgent.

+* The register_initial_state() method is called and this is the first time that the agent sees the layout of the game board.
+In SearchAgent, this method chooses a path to the goal.
+In this phase, the agent should compute the path to the goal and store this information.
+An actions variable is used to store the path (which is found by calling the search algorithm/function on the search problem).
+A total_cost variable stores the total cost of all those actions.

+* The get_action() method returns the next action in the path chosen in register_initial_state().
+The method will return Direction.STOP if there is no further action to take.

+#### PositionSearchProblems are SearchProblems

+A `PositionSearchProblem` (which is a specific kind of generic `SearchProblem`) can be used to find paths to a point on the pacman board.
+By default, this problem has been fully specified and finds location (1, 1).
+A generic SearchProblem outlines the structure of a search problem.
+Specifically, a search problem defines the state space, start state, goal test, successor function and cost function.
+Keep in mind that the state space consists of (x, y) positions in a pacman game.

+Any search problem must provide the following elements:

+* A `get_start_state()` method, which returns the start state for the search problem.

+* An `is_goal_state()` method is also required.
+This method should return True if and only if the state is a valid goal state.

+* A `get_successors()` method is required.
+For a given state, this method should return a list of triples: successor, action, and step cost.
+Here 'successor' is a successor to the current state, 'action' is the action required to get to that successor state, and 'step cost' is the incremental cost of expanding to that successor.

+* A `get_cost_of_actions()` method must be provided.
+This method returns the total cost of a sequence of actions.
+The sequence must be composed of legal moves.

+Let's consider how these work in the context of PositionSearchProblem.

+* The get_start_start() method will simply return the starting state, which is basically the position where the pacman agent starts, as determined by the layout.

+* The is_goal_state() method checks if the current state matches the goal state.
+The goal state is defined by the problem and for PositionSearchProblem the default goal state is (1,1).

+* The get_successors() method returns successor states, the actions they require, and a cost that is defined by the problem.
+For PositionSearchProblem, the cost function is by default 1.

+* The get_cost_of_actions() method returns the cost of a particular sequence of actions, simply by incrementing the cost based on the cost function.
+So, in this case, every action has a cost of 1.
+If the sequence of actions includes an illegal move, this method returns 999999.

+#### Execution of Search Problems

+You can run the generic search agent like this:

+    python pacman.py --layout tiny_maze --pacman SearchAgent

+However, unless you have created a depth first search function, which is the default, you will see something like this:

+    [SearchAgent] using function depth_first_search
+    [SearchAgent] using problem type PositionSearchProblem
+    *** Method not implemented: depth_first_search

+The above command is identical to doing this:

+    python pacman.py --layout tiny_maze --pacman SearchAgent -a fn=dfs

+Here I’m just passing in the name of the search function, in this case "dfs".
+I could have also said "depth_first_search".
+Whatever you type here must be a function that you have provided.

 ### Moving Parts

+Everything in this section is likely to be modified or consolidated at some point in the future.
+It's all accurate, but not presented in the best format.

 #### Agents